-- 6.71 The Parties agree that it is to their mutual best interest to prevent abuses of the intent and purpose of the Pay Guarantee Plan.
+6.71 The Parties agree that it is to their mutual best interest to prevent abuses of the intent and purpose of the Pay Guarantee Plan.
 Recognizing this as their objective, the Parties agree that the Rules contained herein are subject to change, modification, deletion or addition for such purpose.
-Either party at the Coast level may propose changes to prevent abuses, and if they cannot agree the matter shall be presented to the Coast Arbitrator whose decision shall be final and binding. - 6.72 To correct abuses in a port, the registered work force may be dispatched under rules agreed to by the Joint LRC, which rules must be observed after implementation to avoid unwarranted Pay Guarantee Plan payments.
+Either party at the Coast level may propose changes to prevent abuses, and if they cannot agree the matter shall be presented to the Coast Arbitrator whose decision shall be final and binding.

+- 6.72 To correct abuses in a port, the registered work force may be dispatched under rules agreed to by the Joint LRC, which rules must be observed after implementation to avoid unwarranted Pay Guarantee Plan payments.
 Disagreement over implementation of any rule or failure by the Joint LRC to agree on any other alleged abuses within 10 days, shall be subject to prompt and final determination by the Area Arbitrator.
-An Area Arbitrator's decision shall be restricted to the port involved would not otherwise be entitled.
-It is the Employer's option to require travel in order to provide work where such travel is customary or feasible.
+An Area Arbitrator's decision shall be restricted to the port involved. - 6.8 General Provisions. - 6.81 Travel provisions.
+Historically, travel between ports has been an accepted and essential part of the Agreement, and neither the Union nor any of its locals will endeavor to create travel or nontravel situations which would result in payments under the Pay Guarantee Plan to which the registered workers would not otherwise be entitled.
+It is the Employer's option to require travel in order to provide work where such travel is customary or feasible. - 6.811 Travel between ports shall continue in accordance with customary dispatch procedures and travel practices.
+All Walking Bosses/Foremen are required to travel from port to port at the Employers' option except as provided in Section 6.8111 below - 6.8111 Each local LRC shall develop a list of "travel exempt workers" who are not required to accept a dispatch to travel.
+Such list shall include only those workers who have valid or legitimate reasons for refusing to travel such as, but not limited to, physical or medical limitations.